nathan-folsom/jotai-composition/src/article.md

 ### Search Input

-The search input nicely contains all logic related to filtering the list of items to display.
+The search input nicely contains all logic needed to filter the list of items.
 In this case it checks for items whose name includes the search string before comparing the results with the current list of rendered items.
 If it finds any differences, it triggers a rerender by updating `hiddenAtom`.

 ```
 function Search({ state }: SearchProps) {